Book: The pocket guide to action by Kyle Eschenroeder

 - Repetitive, mechanical actions calm stress.

 - Stress is like mosquitos, as soon as you stop moving, they find you.
+No mosquito can bite you if you’re constantly on the run.

 - Action helps you refocus from failure to learning.